maxbisesi/LearnOrDie_4/readme.txt

 -rank up( algorithm on login )
   -- rank up pop up
+    + popup color should vary according to new rank.
+    + Redo: harpoonist,
   -- badges
 - define how weapons, avatar, character, and rank interact.
 - weapons